 Mr. Downey’s prudent financial administration has ensured success on multiple levels.
 In 2016, the Center reached new milestones in all areas of facilities, operations, and fundraising including the opening of the new John and Diane Kim Autism Institute - a 33,000-square-foot, state-of-the art research, professional training, and technology center.
 Student enrollment increased 10 percent, staff expanded by 13 percent to 1,217, and worldwide adoption of NECC’s Autism Curriculum Encyclopedia® (ACE®) grew by 15 percent to 4,620 students.
 An additional 13,500-square-foot space for a student wellness center, expanded offices, and a student activity center opened in 2017.

 Jared joined NECC in 2016 as the Chief Development Officer.
 He joins the NECC team with a strong background in Development, having spent many years in the Development offices of Massachusetts College of Health Sciences, Cooley Dickson Hospital, Kingswood-Oxford School, and Wilbraham & Monson Academy.
 Most recently, he spent four years as Director of Development at Boston University.
 As a Southborough resident and the parent of a child on the autism spectrum, Jared is a uniquely qualified member of the NECC team.

-Cathy Welch serves as Chief Operating Officer for The New England Center for Children® in Southborough.
+Cathy Welch serves as Executive Director for The New England Center for Children® in Southborough.
 She previously served as Chief Operating Officer for NECC’s Abu Dhabi school and as Director of Admissions at NECC Southborough.
 Ms. Welch has a Bachelor's degree in Education from Simmons College and a master's degree in Special Education Administration with certification as a SPED Administrator.
-She has been with NECC since 1980.
+She has been with NECC since 1981.